GoGL3/GoGL3.github.io/_posts/2021-02-20-autoencoder_pytorch.md

 ---
 title: "[DL 101] Autoencoder Tutorial (Pytorch)"
 excerpt: "Today we are going to build a simple autoencoder model using pytorch.
-We'll flatten CIFAR-10 dataset into 3072(=32*3\*3) vectors then train the autoencoder with these flattened data."
+We'll flatten CIFAR-10 dataset vectors then train the autoencoder with these flattened data."
 date: 2021-02-20 15:000 -0400
 author : 오승미
 categories :